The Canadian Firearms Safety Course Exam

 In the practical part, you will be asked to handle three different kinds of firearms, under different conditions.
 Every time you handle a firearm, you must perform ACTS & PROVE, with marks deducted for missing any of the necessary steps.
 You lose two points every time you point a gun outside of the designated safe direction, or put your finger unnecessarily inside the trigger, or attempt to load the wrong ammunition.
 You also need to get 80% on this portion to pass.

 If you point a firearm at any person (including yourself), you fail the exam.
-The only exception to this rule is when doing a visual bore inspection on an open, safe firearm.
+The only exception to this rule is when doing a visual bore inspection.

 On the tests most people typically take about 20 minutes for each of the CFSC exam sections: there is no time limit so you can take as long as you like.
 You will need a piece of government identification in order to complete the required paperwork.
 Attach a copy to your application form and keep the other for your records.
 When you receive your copy of the CFSC/CRFSC test results keep it in a safe place - forever!